graphdr/formatdown/README.md

 **`format_power()`**
-Convert the elements of a numerical vector to character strings in which the numbers are formatted using powers-of-ten notation in scientific or engineering form and delimited for rendering as inline equations in an *rmarkdown* document.
+Convert the elements of a numerical vector to character strings in which the numbers are formatted using powers-of-ten notation in scientific or engineering form and delimited for rendering as inline equations in `.Rmd` or `.qmd` markdown files.
 The `digits` argument sets the number of significant digits.

 **`format_decimal()`**
 Similar to above, but in decimal notation.
 The `digits` argument sets the number of decimal places.

-*Scalar values*, typically rendered inline:
+*Scalar values.*   Typically rendered inline:

 ``` r
 # Scientific notation